Lightning-Universe/lightning-flash/README.md

 ```

 ## What is Flash
+Flash is a task-based deep learning framework for flexible deep learning built on PyTorch Lightning.
+Tasks can be anything from
+text classification to object segmentation.

-PyTorch Lightning provides the ultimate flexibility for building deep learning models with PyTorch.
-But for common use cases, users tend to rewrite a lot of boilerplate.
-Flash removes this boilerplate with predefined tasks for major domains.
+Although PyTorch Lightning provides ultimate flexibility, for common tasks it does not remove 100% of the boilerplate.

-Flash is built for beginners, new data scientists, Kagglers or anyone starting out with Deep Learning.
+Flash is built for applied researchers, beginners, data scientists, Kagglers or anyone starting out with Deep Learning.
 But unlike other entry-level frameworks (keras, etc...), Flash users can switch to Lightning trivially when they need added flexibility.

 ## Example 1: Generic Task for training any nn.Module.
 <img src="https://pl-flash-data.s3.amazonaws.com/images/mnist.png" width="200px">